When switching the main scene of your game (e.g. going to a new

 set_process(true) to start polling the loader in the

 callback.
-It also starts a “loading” animation, which can show a
+It also starts a “loading” animation, which could show a

 func goto_scene(path): # game requests to switch to this scene loader = ResourceLoader.load_interactive(path) if loader == null: # check for errors show_error() return set_process(true) current_scene.queue_free() # get rid of the old scene # start your "loading..." animation get_node("animation").play("loading") wait_frames = 1